 Kerman Iran Travel Guide

-In the northern direction and east, the city borders the expansive Lut Desert (Dasht-e Lut), an UNESCO Natural World Heritage site known for its extreme temperatures and unique geological formations, including the famous Kaluts.
+In the northern direction and east, the city borders the vast Lut Desert (Dasht-e Lut), an UNESCO Natural World Heritage site known for its extreme temperatures and unique geological formations, including the famous Kaluts.
 West and south of Kerman, the Central Iranian Mountain Range, including the Sirch Mountains, offers a less warm contrast to the desert heat.
-This geographical setting holds both the dry, arid beauty of the desert and the refreshing, sometimes snow-capped, peaks of the mountains nearby.
+This locational setting holds both the dry, arid beauty of the desert and the refreshing, sometimes snow-capped, peaks of the mountains nearby.
 The city's location on historical trading paths connected it to the Persian Gulf and regions further east, shaping its development and the sharing of cultures over centuries.

 The city's founding dates to the Sasanian Empire (3rd to 7th centuries CE), though archaeological evidence suggests even older settlements.
 Throughout its history, Kerman experienced the rule of different dynasties, including the Buyids, Seljuks, Mongols, Safavids, and Qajars, each leaving an architectural and cultural mark.
 Kerman served as a center for Zoroastrianism, an ancient monotheistic religion, before Islam, and a small community keeps on practice this faith today.